arthurkrupa/ac-ir-mqtt-zhjt03/README.md

 2. Create a `include/config.h` file based on `include/config-sample.h` with your configuration
 3. Build

+## Persistence

+To remember the previous state between power cycles, the software uses NodeMCU's EEPROM for storage.
+When uploading the sketch to new devices, make sure to turn on `MEMORY_INIT`, but ONLY ONCE!
+After that, turn this flag off and re-upload.

+Note: EEPROMs have a finite lifespan (~100K writes).
+If you have a stable power source, you can turn this off setting the `MEMORY_MODE` flag to `false`.

 ## Protocol specification

 The IR signals are sent at 38 KHz.
 The main message body is placed between two high header signals (`6234`, `7392`) and three footer signals (`608`, `7372`, `616`).